ankurk91/vue-web-storage/README.md

   drivers: ['session', 'local'], // default 'local' });

-// This will register two instances
+// It will register two different instances
 // this.$sessionStorage
 // this.$localStorage
 ```